pytorch/rfcs/RFC-0054-HUD-Integration-for-Out-of-Tree-CI-Results.md

 ## Motivation

-With PyTorch's growing ecosystem of OOT backends (Intel XPU, Huawei Ascend, custom accelerators, etc.), there is increasing need for visibility into how upstream changes affect downstream projects.
+With PyTorch's growing ecosystem of OOT backends (custom accelerators, partner hardware, etc.), there is increasing need for visibility into how upstream changes affect downstream projects.
 The relay system (RFC-0050) solves the *dispatch* problem — triggering downstream CI when a PyTorch PR is opened.
 But dispatch alone is not enough: results need to flow back and be displayed where maintainers and contributors can see them.

 Without a standardized HUD integration: